emiemi22/PharmacyProject/README.md

 The workflow it is: REQUEST --> API LAYER --> SERVICE LAYER --> DATA ACCESS LAYER -> DB.
 For testing the application, I used Intelliji HTTP request for a quick verification and PostMan.

+Now with an architectural modification in Repository layer, the project it is no longer dependent on a DataBase.
+We can extract information from any other source, such as CSV, XML, so on.